tomuxmon/xml-mut/readme.md

 #### Name

-`name` will also always look the same: `[name]`.
-It get nodes name as a value.
+The `name` will also always look the same: `[name]`.
+It gets the node name as a value.
 Example name usage below.

 ```sql
 GET Project/ItemGroup/PackageReference